Art-Sells/Arells/Build-Notes.md

 - Get Leads (search AI automoated options [use same format] from X, etc)
 - Set Launch Date (and announce the features)
 - - Review notes on phone
-- - Protects investments from bear markets.
+- - Look at notes for openings.
 - - Add "Discord" section for any questions
 Keep marketing, dependent on growth after 1-2 weeks:
 - Updates (oDAO, FndrsINC, etc)